serhii12/Amedus/README.md

 The user clicks the 'Order Now' button in the center of the page scrolls down to a menu.
 User can .
 If the form field exceeds 140 characters the counter moves past zero to negative numbers and the counter color changes color to red.

-There are two error messages possible:
-- Blank field: error message warns user that they cannot submit a blank tweet and nothing is submitted to database
-- Greater than 140 characters: error message warns user that tweet is too large and nothing is submitted to database

 A succesful tweet submission immediately:
 - publishes the tweet below the form